ovh/docs/pages/cloud/private-cloud/vrops_introduction/guide.en-gb.md

 order: 01
 ---

-**Last Updated on 17/02/2022**
+**Last Updated on 23/02/2022**

 ## Objective

-what is vROPS
-what we will do today
+vRealize Operations is an operations management tool that monitors physical, virtual, and cloud infrastructures ans allows automation of maintenance tasks.

-**This guide offers a step by step study case to achieve the objective**
+**This guide offers an introduction to the vROPS interface.**

 ## Requirements